 What about less strenuous exercise?

 Some forms of less vigorous exercise may well be helpful, even immediately before bed.
-For example, yoga has been shown in research to improve sleep, and tai-chi or stretching session are often recommended as perfect activities to do before sleeping.
+For example, yoga has been shown in research to improve sleep, and tai-chi or stretching sessions are often recommended as positive activities to do before going to bed.

-This is because they can help you to unwind, clear the mind and relax.
-Not because they might tire you out in the way that exercise does.
+This is because they can help decrease arousal, clear the mind and relax.
+Not so much that they tire you out in the way that exercise does.